brtheo/blog/experimenting-with-Go-and-FS-routing.md

   ]
 }
 ```
-But the `lit-router` package expect us to provide a route in this format
+But the `lit-router` package expects us to provide a route in this format
 ```typescript
 interface BaseRouteConfig {
   name?: string | undefined;